 CT angiography: A test occasionally used during the SCI diagnostic process.
 It combines CT technology with a contrast medium (ie, radiopaque dye) to highlight details of the blood vessels.

 Demyelination: Occurs when the myelin, a membrane (sheath) covering nerves, is destroyed.
 Myelin is needed to help nerves communicate.

-Functional Electrical Stimulation (FES): FES uses electrical current to activate nerves affected by paralysis.
-It is used to stimulate functions such as motor control, walking, arm and upper body movement, and urination.
-Stimulation can help prevent or manage pressure sores, provide chest and abdominal movement necessary for breathing / ventilator assistance, encourage return of movement, and control spasticity.
+Functional electrical stimulation (FES): A treatment that uses an electrical current to activate nerves affected by paralysis.
+It is used to stimulate functions, such as motor control, walking, arm and upper body movement, and urination.

 Hematoma: Localized semisolid mass of blood.

-Incomplete SCI: Some function and feeling remains below the injury level and one side of the body has more function or feeling than the other.
+Incomplete SCI: Some function and feeling remains below the injury level.

 Lesions: A wound or injury creating a change in tissues.

 Local complications: SCI complications that affect a specific site in the body.